 13. Underfloor Storage

 Inspired by the Japanese way of storing their food, underfloor storage is also being acknowledged and admired by home design enthusiasts, and DIY remodelers.
 Imagine having hidden storage space under your floorboards.
 It’s an amazing feature and a great space-saving method!
 You can use this storage space to store things that you only use occasionally or try the Japanese way and use it as a mini-fridge to store and preserve food.
 You can simply search it up on the internet and look for DIY tutorials and blogs on how this underfloor storage works.

 14. Creative Racks

-From kitchens to closets, and study rooms, there is almost always a perfect rack design that you can incorporate in nooks and crannies for extra storage.
+From kitchens to closets, and study rooms, there is almost always ways of Creating Extra Storage Space that you can incorporate in nooks and crannies for extra storage.
 Racks are super convenient when it comes to organizing your stuff.
 You can have a kitchenware rack on your sink to dry dishes, and you can also have another to place your pots, pans, mugs, and teacups.
 You can also find racks for books and stationaries to keep your home office free of unnecessary clutter.

 Improve your home with mirror doors